Ulviyya Fataliyeva: Biography

+In 2017 she won silver medal in Azerbaijani Women Chess Championship (tournament won Gunay Mammadzada), and won silver medal for Azerbaijan chess club Odlar Yurdu in team competition and individual silver medal in 22nd European Chess Club Cup for Women.

 Ulviyya Fataliyeva played for Azerbaijan in the 42nd Chess Olympiad (women) in Baku (2016), World Women's Team Chess Championship in Khanty-Mansiysk (2017), and two European Women's Team Chess Championships (2015, 2017).
-In 2018 she participated in the 43rd Chess Olympiad, where her team reached the 10th place in the final score.
-In 2022 she received a silver medal at the 44th Chess Olympiad for her result at the reserve board; the team ended at 7th place.
+In 2018 she participated in the 43rd Chess Olympiad, where her team reached 10th place in the final rankings.
+In 2022 she received a silver medal at the 44th Chess Olympiad for her result on the reserve board; the team ended at 7th place.
+In 2024, at the 45th Chess Olympiad, Azerbaijan finished 15th, fataliyeva scored 6½/10 points (+5-2=3), 7th best for Board 2.

-In August 2022 in Prague she won bronze medal in European Women's Individual Chess Championship.
+In August 2022, she won bronze medal in European Women's Individual Chess Championship.